You can send crypto from Phantom to other wallet addresses, to your own accounts in Phantom, or to exchanges.

 What if the exchange requires a memo but Phantom doesn't show the field?

-Phantom only shows the memo field for tokens that support memos.
+Phantom only shows the Memo field for tokens that support memos.
 If the field doesn't appear, the token doesn't require one.